Titling, wills and trusts

-A will helps determine what happens to your assets after you die and may be one of the most important documents you have in your lifetime.
+A will helps determine what happens to your assets after you die.
+In fact, it may be one of the most important documents you have in your lifetime.
 However, there is a lot more than just a will that you will need if you want to distribute your assets to the best of your wishes, as well as avoiding a probate court from interpreting your will and deciding who gets what.

-A will is necessary for all of your property, but many people do not know that the way a property is titled actually supersedes what is written in the will.
+A will is necessary, but many people do not know that the way a property is titled actually supersedes what is written in the will.
 By law, whoever is the beneficiary listed on an account or property, that asset will be given to that person, no matter what the will says.

-This is an overview of estate distribution, estate vehicles, and how to properly title your accounts to make for an easy transition to your heirs and legatees (aka – the people you love); while avoiding the headache of probate court.
+This is an overview of estate distribution, estate vehicles, and how to properly title your accounts to make for an easy transition to your heirs and legatees (aka – the people you love).
+All while avoiding the headache of probate court.

 Let’s go over the basics of titling, the will, and trusts.

 Probate court is a system that deals with the property and debts of a decedent (a person who has died).
 Its role is to assure that their debts are paid.
 In addition to ensuring any remaining assets are distributed according to the will.
 When a person dies, it is up to the court and the executor to distribute the assets according to the probate declaration.

 Probate court can take up to 9 – 15 months to determine and distribute assets to heirs.
 The costs of probate court can be up to 7-9% of the total amount of the estate.
 If you only have a will without titling your accounts, your estate is susceptible to the interpretations of the state.
 Thus, can lead to your estate being distributed against your wishes.
 Many people seek ways to avoid probate as the time and cost can greatly harm and inconvenience their estate and their heirs.